NemesisRE/dinner/README.md

 - Moving the flashable ZIP to a safe place
 - Cleaning out old builds
 - Mail Notifications
-- Pre-build commands (not fully implemented)
+- Pre-build commands
-- Post-build commands (not fully implemented)
+- Post-build commands
 - parameter for 'no repo sync'
+- cron mode (no output except warnings and above)
+- option for "make clean" and "make installclean"
 - Changes since last build (via mail on build/or prompt with parameter)

 Take a look to our [TODO´s](/doc/TODO.md) and our feature [Idea's](/doc/IDEAS.md)